RoyChao19477/SEMamba/README.md

 This is the official implementation of the SEMamba paper.
 For more details, please refer to: [An Investigation of Incorporating Mamba for Speech Enhancement](https://arxiv.org/abs/2405.06573)

+---

+### Achievements, Demo, and Upcoming Presentation

+- **4th Place in URGENT Challenge 2024**:
+  SEMamba has achieved **4th place** in the **URGENT Challenge 2024**, demonstrating our dedication to advancing speech enhancement research and engineering.
+This result highlights the robustness and effectiveness of our methods under stringent evaluation standards.

+- **Live Demo Website**:
+  Experience SEMamba’s capabilities firsthand at our **[Live Demo Website](https://roychao19477.github.io/speech-enhancement-demo-2024/)**.
+Here, you can listen to enhanced audio samples, compare them with baseline results, and gain insight into the model’s real-world performance improvements.

+- **Oral Presentation at NeurIPS 2024 Workshop**:
+  We are honored to announce that SEMamba will be featured in an **oral presentation** at a **NeurIPS 2024** workshop.
+We look forward to engaging with the AI research community, gathering valuable feedback, and refining our approach further.

+---

 ⚠️  Notice: If you encounter CUDA-related issues while using the Mamba-1 framework, we suggest using the Mamba-2 framework (available in the mamba-2 branch).
 The Mamba-2 framework is designed to support both Mamba-1 and Mamba-2 model structures.